Cyber-Wolfe/Netflix_and_Analyze/README.md

 ### Channels:

 Our group will utilize Discord, Whatsapp, and github to communicate throughout the project.
-Discord will be used as a resource sharing platform, for code, troubleshooting larger issues, meetings, and screenshos of work in progress.
+Discord will be used as a resource sharing platform, for code, troubleshooting larger issues, meetings, and screenshots of work in progress.
 Whatsapp will be for quick communication and assistance for the day-to-day.
-Github will be ultimately utilized for filesharing and uploading completed work that is ready for peer review.
+Github will be ultimately utilized for filesharing and uploading completed work that is ready for peer-review.

 ## Tech Overview